-Dr. Nahid Afrose Kabir is a Visiting Researcher at the Prince Alwaleed bin Talal Center for Muslim-Christian Understanding in the Edmund A. Walsh School of Foreign Service at Georgetown University, Washington DC, USA.
-She is also an Adjunct Senior Research Fellow at the School of Education, University of South Australia, Australia.
-Nahid Kabir was a Visiting Fellow at the Center for Middle Eastern Studies at Harvard University, USA in 2009–2011.
+Nahid Afrose Kabir, Ph.D., is an Adjunct Professor at the Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding in the Edmund A. Walsh School of Foreign Service at Georgetown University, Washington D.C.
+Kabir worked as a Senior Research Fellow at the University of South Australia (2011-2015).
+During 2009-2011, she was a Visiting Fellow at the Center for Middle Eastern Studies at Harvard University, Massachusetts.
+Currently, Nahid Kabir is also an Adjunct Senior Research Fellow at the School of Education, University of South Australia, Adelaide, Australia.

 Dr Kabir’s current research projects are as follows: